Top of page

 Bio

-Kimberley McAllister serves as the inaugural Vice Provost for Research, Scholarly Inquiry, and Creative Activity (VPRSICA).
-As VPRSICA, McAllister provides strategic leadership and vision as Wake Forest enters an exciting new phase of continued growth of its research enterprise.
-She supports research within Wake Forest’s teacher-scholar model, aligns research priorities with the University’s academic mission and strategic framework, strengthens research infrastructure and compliance, and identifies opportunities for collaboration within and beyond the University.
+Kimberley McAllister serves as the inaugural Vice Provost for Research, Scholarly Inquiry, and Creative Activity.
+In this role, McAllister provides leadership and vision as Wake Forest enters an exciting new phase of growth of its research enterprise.
+She guides strategic cross-school academic initiatives, fosters interdisciplinary collaboration, strengthens university research infrastructure and compliance, and fosters opportunities for collaboration within and beyond the University.

-McAllister holds a dual appointment as a professor in the Department of Biology and professor of Translational Neurosciences at Wake Forest School of Medicine.
+McAllister holds a dual appointment as a professor in the Department of Biology and professor of Translational Neurosciences at Wake Forest University School of Medicine.